WillemijnTutu/EPA_thesis_WATutuarima/README.md

 ### Graph folder:

 This folder includes all the graph files that were created during the development of the final graph used in the simulation.
-These graphs have been created using the code found in [Notebooks](Notebooks).
-The graph used in simulation can be found [here](rotterdam_drive_bbox_cameras_traffic_lights_bridges_roundabouts_tunnels.graphml).
+These graphs have been created using the code found in [notebooks](notebooks).
+The graph used in simulation can be found [here](graph/rotterdam_drive_bbox_cameras_traffic_lights_bridges_roundabouts_tunnels.graphml).

 ### Data folder:
 * [bridges](bridges): Folder with bridge data and queries from OSM